Shakshi737/CODSOFT/README.md

 Type your message and press Enter.
 Type `exit` or `quit` to end the conversation.

 ## Author
-Created by [Your Name] for CODSOFT Internship.
+Created by Shakshi Kumari for CODSOFT Internship.